Enhancing Email Spoofing Detection: Techniques for Robust Email Security

 Third-party APIs offer another layer of defense by verifying email deliverability and validity.
 These tools check for common errors like typos and disposable domains, improving email quality and reducing bounce rates.
 By reducing these errors, you can increase overall email deliverability and ensure messages reach their intended recipients.

 With robust testing and verification, you can significantly reduce the risks associated with email spoofing.
-Next, we'll examine the importance of security gateways.
+Next, we'll look at employee training and awareness.

 Employee Training and Awareness